-All visitors to any school must report to the school office upon arrival and provide a government issued picture
+All visitors to any school must report to the school office upon arrival.

 Parents are encouraged to visit the schools.
 The Board requests that the classroom teacher and Principal be informed in advance as to the day and time of the visit so as to avoid any conflicts with the school schedule.